 Domain registrar and web services company, GoDaddy (NYSE:GDDY) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 14.1% year on year to $964 million.
 The company expects that next quarter's revenue would be around $970 million, which is the midpoint of the guidance range.
 That was in roughly line with analyst expectations.
-GoDaddy made a GAAP profit of $46.9 million, improving on its loss of $673.2 million, in the same quarter last year.
+GoDaddy made a GAAP profit of $97.7 million, improving on its profit of $65.1 million, in the same quarter last year.

 GoDaddy (GDDY) Q1 FY2022 Highlights:

 - Revenue: $1 billion vs analyst estimates of $989.1 million (1.36% beat)

 - Revenue guidance for Q2 2022 is $1.01 billion at the midpoint, roughly in line with what analysts were expecting